 Pre-Approval Policies and Procedures.
 The Audit Committee has adopted policies and procedures for the pre-approval of all audit, audit-related and permissible non-audit services provided by our independent registered public accounting firm.
+As part of these policies, the Audit Committee has delegated authority to its chair to preapprove audit, audit-related and permissible non-audit services.
 The Audit Committee annually pre-approves a list of specific services and categories of services, including audit, audit-related and tax services, for the upcoming or current fiscal year, subject to a specified cost estimate.
-Any service that is not included in the approved list of services must be separately pre-approved by the Audit Committee.
-In addition, if fees for any service exceed the amount that has been pre-approved, then payment of additional fees for such service must be specifically pre-approved by the Audit Committee.
+Any service that is not included in the approved list of services must be separately pre-approved by the Audit Committee or its chair.
+In addition, if fees for any service exceed the amount that has been pre-approved, then payment of additional fees for such service must be specifically pre-approved by the Audit Committee or its chair.